Lighthouses of Sénégal

 times every 12 s.
 26 m (85 ft) octagonal cylindrical masonry tower, painted with black and white horizontal bands.
 Lantern removed.
 A pilot station is next to the lighthouse.
 Philippe Boissel has a 2008 photo,

-Sara Hollerich has a photo, Francis Desrousseaux has a 2004 photo, and Google has a satellite du Sénégal is a historic city built on islands in the lower
+Sara Hollerich has a photo, a 2011 photo is available, and Google has a satellite du Sénégal is a historic city built on islands in the lower